play-with-docker/play-with-docker.github.io/_posts/2017-03-30-security-seccomp.markdown

 * Using the `--privileged` flag when creating a container with `docker run` disables seccomp in all versions of docker - even if you explicitly specify a seccomp profile.
 In general you should avoid using the `--privileged` flag as it does too many things.
 You can achieve the same goal with `--cap-add ALL --security-opt apparmor=unconfined --security-opt seccomp=unconfined`.
 If you need access to devices use `-ice`.

 * In docker 1.10-1.12 `docker exec --privileged` does not bypass seccomp.
-This may change in future versions https://github.com/docker/docker/issues/21984.
+This may change in future versions (see  [https://github.com/docker/docker/issues/21984](https://github.com/docker/docker/issues/21984)).

 * In docker 1.12 and later, adding a capability may enable some appropriate system calls in the default seccomp profile.
 However, it does not disable apparmor.